SECTION

 1. Assess current processes

 Every process should start with evaluating your current performance management system if you have one.
-This is the best practice for identifying gaps and areas for improvement to include in your plan.
+This is the best practice for identifying gaps and areas for improvement to include in your performance management plan.

 For a comprehensive assessment, use qualitative and qualitative data to determine the effectiveness of your system correctly.
 For the qualitative research, interview a sample of employees and managers about their experiences with performance management.